Creativity as a Response to DestructionPosted on 26 Jul 09:34

-Today's post regrettably and unfortunately begins with sad news: this morning, once again, I woke to news of a mass killing somewhere in the world.
+Today's post regretfully and unfortunately begins with sad news: another massive attack somewhere in the world.

-In the wake of a recent slew of violent events, I want to talk about a positive strategy for dealing with the destructive acts of senseless people.
+In the wake of these violent events, I want to talk about a positive strategy for dealing with the destructive acts of senseless people.

-When atrocities such as these happen, our first involuntary reaction is obviously emotion—sorrow, pain, sympathy, empathy.
+When atrocities such as these happen, our first involuntary reaction is obviously sorrow, pain, sympathy, empathy.
 Then what?
-In the face of such permanent damage, it's hard to know what to do beyond that, and easy to feel immobilized and helpless.
-I am going to suggest however that best thing you can do as a next step in the coping/grieving process is to make something.
+It's easy to feel immobilized and helpless in the face of such permanent damage.
+I am going to suggest however that best thing we can do as a next step in the rehabilitation process is to make something.

 Yes, what I'm saying is, the best response to destruction is creation... for three reasons: